OCULUS-project/db-service/README.md

-#db-service
+# db-service
-Facade of the database storing jobs and rules.
+Facade over the database storing jobs and rules.
 Allows basic CRUD operations.
 Should be used always, when accessing jobs database.

 Data types used here are stored in _db-entries_ repository.